Rekiahhinton/technical-writing-portfolio/docs/api_mastery/spotify_oauth.md

 ### Step 1: Request User Authorization

-The Authorization Code Flow begins by sending the user,
+The Authorization Code Flow begins by requesting authorization from the resource owner (Spotify user).
+Once the resource owner grants authorization, they will have logged into Spotify's interface and the authorization code goes to your redirect URL.

 ### Step 2: Handle the Callback and Extract the Code